constantgillet/resthelpdesk/readme.md

  go run main.go
 ```

+## REST API documentation

+See [documentation](/documentation/documentation.md) to learn how to use the REST API

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.